 PE 802 Objective Psychological Assessment.
+This course introduces students to the most

 This course introduces students to the most commonly used objective psychological assessment tools in clinical psychology.
 In this class students will learn how to administer, score, and interpret the MMPI-2, MMPI-2-RF, MCMI-III, PAI, the NEO Inventories, and other brief instruments including BDI-II.
 Also, students will learn how to integrate findings from those inventories and communicate them effectively to the client or referrals through an interpretive report or feedback.
 To address these goals, a combination of lecture, demonstration, practice, readings, and discussions will be used.
 Prerequisite: PC804.
 Typically offered in Spring.
 4 units.
 DP